daniel-register/daniel-register.github.io/content/blog/Why I Have a Website.md

 title: 'Why I Have a Website'
 date: 2024-09-04T21:35:49-06:00
 type: blog
-draft: true
 ---

+LinkedIn seized my account a couple weeks ago, and they won't give it back.

-I have heard that a personal website is a way to express yourself openly on the web, both by what you present and how you present it.
+I've heard that a personal website is good because it's a way to express yourself openly on the web, both by what you present and how you present it.
 A website that you own is free from filtering, unless you so choose.
 Free from ads, unless you so choose.
 And so on.
 The potential for an unfiltered voice, if you will.

 I know this, and have heard this, and have thought about it many times, but it always seemed more tedious than interesting and I've never felt that what I have to say was particularly worth the effort.

-However, my feelings changed dramatically when LinkedIn seized my account just a couple of weeks ago.
+However, my feelings changed dramatically at LinkedIn's seizure of my account.

 ### How it began